-A plain-language directory for people who are tired, stuck, or looking for a next step - including care for depression that has not responded to standard treatment.
+A plain-language network for people who are tired, stuck, or looking for a next step, whether you are reaching out for the first time or standard treatment has not been enough.
+You do not have to wait until you have tried everything.
 Start with the basics, then find providers by region.

 Most people do not start by looking for a specific medication.
 They start with something like "help with depression" or "antidepressants are not working."
-This directory is organized to meet you there.
+This network is organized to meet you there.

 Short, honest explainers on talk therapy, medication, and the newer options used when standard care has not helped.